fybrik/fybrik/site/docs/get-started/quickstart.md

  1. [OpenMetadata](https://open-metadata.org/): An open-source end-to-end metadata management solution that includes data discovery, governance, data quality, observability, collaboration, and lineage.
  2. [Katalog](https://fybrik.io/dev/reference/katalog/): a data catalog stub used for testing and evaluation purposes.

-If you plan to use [Katalog](https://fybrik.io/dev/reference/katalog/), you can skip to the [next section](#install-control-plane).
-Katalog is mostly suitable for development and testing.
+If you plan to use [Katalog](https://fybrik.io/dev/reference/katalog/), you can skip to the [next section](#install-control-plane) but keep in mind that Katalog is mostly suitable for development and testing.

-In this guide we use the OpenMetadata data catalog.

 To use OpenMetadata, you can either use an existing deployment, or run the following commands to deploy OpenMetadata in kubernetes.